Castor-Digital/CastorPOS/README.md

 - **Register Calculator**: A simple arithmetic calculator that can perform operations for quick calculations.
 - **Cash Drawer Integration**: able to open cash drawer connected with PL2303 trigger via USB Serial.
 - **Waitstaff Tracking**: Monitor the working waitstaff and the number of customers served by each.
-- **(TO-DO) Cash Difference Button**: Using the "CASH" button, the user can enter a cash amount followed by the total and have the difference displayed.
+- **Cash Difference Button**: Using the "CASH" button, the user can enter a cash amount followed by the total and have the difference displayed (for making change).
-- **(TO-DO) Credit Card Total Tracking**: Using the "CC" button, the user enter a total, and save the result to a separate list of credit card revenue (similar to "Save" but the register will not open).
+- **Credit Card Total Tracking**: Using the "CC" button, the user enter a total, and save the result to a separate list of credit card revenue (similar to "Save" but the register will not open for these results).
 - **(TO-DO) [Menu page] Wait List**: Manage a waitlist for taking names and reservations.
 - **(TO-DO) [Menu page] Tip Tracking**: Save a record of tips for servers.